Cuba: Independence movements

 Carlos Manuel de Céspedes is known as Father of the Homeland in Cuba, having declared its independence from Spain in 1868.
+Céspedes was killed by Spanish troops in 1874.

 Full independence from Spain was the goal of a rebellion in 1868 led by planter Carlos Manuel de Céspedes.
 De Céspedes, a sugar planter, freed his slaves to fight with him for an independent Cuba.
 On 27 December 1868, he issued a decree condemning slavery in theory—but accepting it in practice—and declaring free any slaves whose masters presented them for military service.
 The 1868 rebellion resulted in a prolonged conflict known as the Ten Years' War.
-The Cuban rebels were joined by former Dominican colonial officers and volunteers from Canada, Colombia, France, Mexico, the United States, and Chinese indentured servants, (Note: According to one military historian, "The thirty-eight individuals who responded to the call for independence on 9 October 1868 had almost no military experience.
+The Cuban rebels were joined by former Dominican colonial officers, volunteers from Canada, Colombia, France, Mexico, the United States, and Chinese indentured servants, (Note: According to one military historian, "The thirty-eight individuals who responded to the call for independence on 9 October 1868 had almost no military experience.
 They, and other Cubans, ignorant of the martial skills, were soon joined by a small band of political refugees from Santo Domingo.
 A number of these individuals had fought for Spain in Santo Domingo following its re-annexation (1861–65).
 When Spain quit Santo Domingo for the second time, some Dominican colonial officers immigrated to Cuba.
 Most were unable to find service in the Spanish army in Cuba.
 Some of these former soldiers joined the new Revolutionary army and provided its initial training and leadership."
 Mercenaries from Canada, Colombia, France, Mexico, and the United States joined the Cuban Revolutionary Army.
 Chinese nationals, brought to Cuba as indentured servants, also fought for the cause.
 By 1876, the Cuban Revolutionary movement was facing internal strife, largely driven by racial tensions.
 General Máximo Gómez surrendered his command after officers refused to follow his orders because he was Dominican.
 At the same time, the campaign against Antonio Maceo, a mulatto leader, grew stronger as white factions sought to undermine his leadership because of his race.
 These racial divisions contributed to a decline in morale within the Revolutionary Army.) but lacked support from wealthy planters and the majority of slaves.
+In the early stages of the Ten Years' War, Dominicans commanded four of the six insurgent regions in eastern Cuba.
+Racial, social, and regional bias significantly contributed to the defeat of the Cuban Liberation Army.